 - Type the name of the project you wish to add the subtask to

 Tab+Pon your keyboard to focus on the subtask’s project field.

 Once the subtask is associated with a project:

 - The subtask will appear in the project's list of tasks

 - The project's name will appear in the subtask's details

 Subtasks are visible to anyone who can see the parent task.
-Read more about permissions in the permissions section of the Guide.
+Learn more about permissions.

 To convert a task into a subtask:

-- Click the task you want as the new parent task to load its details in the right pane
+- Click the task you want as the new parent task to load its details in the task details pane

-- Click and drag the task you want to convert into the subtasks section of the open details pane of the new parent
+- Click and drag the task you want to convert into the subtasks section of the open task details pane of the new parent task